universe-builders/universe-builders.github.io/void-survivors/monetization-plan.md

 ## 🎩👒🤠🧑‍🎄 Character Customization

 Players will want to express their individuality, especially in larger groups where they may get lost in a crowd of similar looking player classes.
-Players will be able purchase skins to customize their characters.
-Each class will have unique skins, allowing a player to purchase unique looks for each of their classes.
+Players will be able purchase cosmetics to customize their characters.
+Each class will have unique cosmetics, allowing a player to purchase unique looks for each of their classes.

 This is a common monetization strategy that was first popularized by League of Legends and has been used in most free-to-play games.